Anarchism in Japan: The 'Winter period'

 In October 1914, Ōsugi and Arahata attempted to replace Modern Thought with a revival of the old Heimin Shinbun newspaper, but this was met with repeated suppression of its issues and was forced to fold in March 1915.
 Several attempts by other anarchists to publish radical newspapers and journals in this period were repeatedly banned as well, and some editors were imprisoned.

-The theoretical split between anarcho-communism and anarcho-syndicalism that emerged within European anarchism was not yet a significant issue within Japanese anarchism, particularly due to the fact that labour unions were still illegal.
-However, when Kropotkin, a leading advocate of the former faction, signed the Manifesto of the Sixteen in support of the Allied cause in the First World War, it detracted sharply from his reputation amongst Japanese anarchists.
+The theoretical split between anarcho-communism and anarcho-syndicalism that emerged within European anarchism was not yet a significant issue within Japanese anarchism, particularly because labour unions were still illegal.
+However, when Kropotkin, a leading advocate of the former faction, signed the Manifesto of the Sixteen in support of the Allied cause in the First World War, it detracted sharply from his reputation among Japanese anarchists.
 The Japanese movement was strongly anti-militarist, and so the reaction against Kropotkin also detracted from the reputation of the communist faction.

-During the winter period, the feminist Bluestocking magazine was formed.
-The anarcha-feminist Itō Noe became the editor of this magazine in 1915, and one of the activities that she undertook in this role was the translation of some of the works of Emma Goldman.

-Ōsugi Sakae, as many anarchists did, believed in the doctrine of free love.
-He personally lived out his values, involving himself in two relationships outside of his marriage, with Itō and another woman called Kamichika Ichiko.
-This caused a scandal in November 1916, when Kamichika stabbed Ōsugi due to her unhappiness in the relationship.
-He survived, and later married Itō.